9 min read

 1. How did microcurrent therapy enter medicine and beauty?

 Originally developed for medical applications of muscle recovery, microcurrent therapy has since made an eclectic and electric appearance as a praised anti-aging skincare technology by offering natural-looking results without the need for needles or surgery.
 If you’re reluctant about cutting into your flesh to shave a few years of your production date microcurrent facials are now an affordable, painless, and practical beauty favorite to rejuvenate the skin with no downtime.
-At some points very clear, the line dividing the medical and beauty applications of microcurrent therapy gets fuzzy and overlaps at other points.
+At some points, the line dividing microcurrent therapy's medical and beauty applications is very clear, but it gets fuzzy and overlaps at other points.

 But how did this path start?
 Microcurrent technology applied to medical treatments has been around for about half a century and is sort of old news, or it would be if we didn’t keep finding new ways to apply it.
 Microcurrent therapy dates back to the 1970s, when Dr. Thomas W. Wing began using electrical stimulation to treat conditions such as Bell’s palsy, a disorder affecting the nerve that controls facial muscle movement on one side of the face, resulting in stroke-like drooping.
 His goal was to find a reliable and effective way to recover the muscles and nerves so that people could get their faces and their lives back.